 In the Upper School, students follow a sequence of required and elective arts courses to continue their artistic and creative growth.
 Grounded in STEAM techniques, students may build a program of arts study individually tailored to their interests.
 Semester-long classes cover drawing, painting, printmaking and ceramics, so that students develop a rich portfolio of two dimensional and three dimensional works.
 Art History is offered to integrate the study of World History and cultures.

 Courses include: Studio Art I, Studio Art II, Studio Art III, and Art History

 Middle School Graphic Arts allows students to explore the fundamentals of media creation.
 Students work with various digital media as well as elements and principles of design.
-Taught in a Mac Lab, Students use iMovie, Garageband and online tools to create, manipulate, and analyze digital artworks.
-Middle School students build skills in photo editing, logo creation, and website design as they manage short and long term projects.
+Taught in a Mac Lab, Students use Adobe Creative Suite, iMovie, Garageband and other creative software to manipulate, and analyze digital artworks.
+Middle School students build skills in photography, videography, photo editing, logo creation, and website design as they manage short projects and work in teams.

-The Upper School Digital Journalism and Yearbook class offers opportunities for photography, media arts production, writing and editing, as well as mastery of Adobe Creative Cloud software.
+The Yearbook class offers opportunities for photography, media arts production, writing and editing, as well as mastery of photoediting, research and proprietary production layout software.
 The final project is the school Yearbook.
-Media Arts is an elective course that allows students to explore the fundamentals of media creation, including pre-production, storyboarding, content management and working with production teams.